-To convert the standard KVM guest into an IBM Secure Execution guest, run the genprotimg command.
+To convert the standard KVM guest into an IBM Secure Execution guest, run the genproting command.
 Also create a domain configuration-XML.

-You require the genproting command from the s390-tools package.
-For more details about the genproting command, see Appendix A, "genproting - Generate an IBM Secure Execution image," on page 29.
+You require the genprotimg command from the s390-tools package.
+For more details about the genprotimg command, see "genprotimg - Generate an IBM Secure Execution image" on page 37.